Contact at Estonian Research Council

 Joint programmes launched in cooperation with NordForsk

 NordForsk is an organisation under the Nordic Council of Ministers that provides funding for and facilitates Nordic cooperation on research and research infrastructure.
 Nordic cooperation involves Denmark, Finland, Iceland, Norway and Sweden as well as the three autonomous areas, the Faroe Islands, Greenland and the Åland Islands.
 Cooperation with the Nordic countries has been important to Estonia both historically and strategically.
 The national R&D&I strategy also envisages further strengthening of research cooperation with the Nordic countries.
-Since 2019, the Estonian Research Council has participated in the development of several joint programs in cooperation with NordForsk and other funding organizations.
+Since 2019, the Estonian Research Council has participated in the development of several joint programm in cooperation with NordForsk and other funding organizations.

 Financing